-You know the scenario: Your department was given the green light to pursue a new technology or room enhancement, you’ve spent countless resources planning and thousands of dollars (maybe even gone over-budget) getting the implementation just right.
+You know the scenario: Your department was given the green light to pursue new digital health technology or room enhancement, you’ve spent countless resources planning and thousands of dollars (maybe even gone over-budget) getting the implementation just right.
 Then it goes live, doesn’t meet expectations, and people are looking for someone to blame.

 O.R. integration can be a highly complex initiative with many stakeholders, various technologies both in the operating room and hospital IT environment, and a multitude of options to best support your goals.
 Maybe you can’t curb all the challenges that a large-scale project like this brings, but there are ways to set yourself up for success before you even get started.
 Let’s talk about the top five things to consider before you begin your O.R.
 Integration project.

 1. What problems do you want to solve?

 As you delve into planning, you’ll find there’s a myriad of problems that a digital operating room can address.
 It can be overwhelming!
 Identifying your hospital’s most important needs will help you maintain a clear view of priorities as you learn about the various offerings.
 It’s best to break down your general needs and then get more specific.
 Cumbersome workflow, large amounts of patient data, cluttered rooms, and rooms lacking standardization are broader problems that can be improved with O.R. integration.
 Next, think about your particular challenges related to video equipment (how do I handle all this stuff?), IT infrastructure (why can’t this connect to Epic?), documentation (where’s my screenshot?), communication (I’ve paged, texted and called them, now what?) and room design and flow (if I have to step over this cable one more time…).